erasmus-without-paper/ewp-specs-management/README.md

    familiar with them (especially if you plan to design parts of the APIs).

- * Having a single, official latest version of the document, combined with the requirement of preparing an explicit and strict API specifications, allows us to easily answer the question: **if it doesn't work then who's fault is that?**
+ * Having a single, official latest version of the document, combined with the requirement of preparing an explicit and strict API specifications, allows us to easily answer the question: **if something breaks then what should be fixed - the client or the server?**

 ### Backward-compatibility